shailensukul/docker-certification/ReadMe.md

   [Terminal Recorder](https://asciinema.org/) |
   [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/) |

+# Basics

+An image is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.

+A container is a runtime instance of an image—what the image becomes in memory when actually executed.
+It runs completely isolated from the host environment by default, only accessing host files and ports if configured to do so.

 # Digital Ocean

 * Sign up for a free trial account at (Digital Ocean)[https://cloud.digitalocean.com]